andrepardini/AWSHPC/README.md

 ## File Structure

-The repository will have the following structure to ensure a well-organized AWS HPC (AWSHPC) project:
+The repository will have the following structure to ensure the project stayswell-organized:

 ```AWSHPC/
 ├── cluster-deployment/           # AWS ParallelCluster configuration